E-Course on Long-Term Travel

 16: Cut out cable

 At $30, $50, $100 or even more per month, cable TV isn’t exactly cheap.
 If you’re a total TV addict, this might not be a strategy for you, but if you don’t watch the tube all that much, consider cutting out cable and watching only the basic channels.
-With most shows available on DVD or the internet now, you might not even miss it.
+With most shows available via streaming services, you might not even miss it.

 Money saved: $30-$100 a month. $360-$1200 a year.